 Immersive customer experiences have been around since 2018, and their popularity has only skyrocketed since the pandemic.
 While virtual experiences were a way to offer customers unique, personalized customer experiences previously, they are now an integral part of shopping online, thanks to the shift to online shopping experiences after the pandemic.

 A survey by Harris Poll even revealed that 66% of shoppers surveyed believed that purchase experience coupled with 3D and augmented reality (AR) technology would enable them to make more confident buying decisions.
-Research from ThreeKit also suggests that two-thirds of shoppers prefer this.

 Going by the Business Futures report, the wave of immersive customer experiences has only begun.
 After all, 88% of C-suite executives at consumer goods and retail companies are already investing in them.
 If companies want to ride the immersive customer experience wave, they need to get started now.
 And the first step is understanding the AR compatibility constraints while creating customer experiences.